Your ankles will thank you for better mobility.

 Any runner knows a quick Google search will turn up effective training plans for marathons, 10k and 5k runs, and hundreds of tips for getting faster, improving endurance and even fighting boredom on long runs.

-But when it comes to longevity—being healthy enough to run for as many years as we enjoy it— we’re largely running on faith.
+But when it comes to longevity—being healthy enough to run for as many years as we enjoy it— many of us are largely running on faith.

 These days, every sport has top athletes reaching new, amazing achievements at older ages than we used to think possible.
-(Just Google “Oldest Olympian 2016” to see what I mean.)
+(Just Google “Oldest Olympian 2016” to see what we mean.)

 And it’s no accident.
 One of the biggest open secrets the elite athletes have is planned recovery.
 This includes rest and sleep but also methods like mobility training to reduce wear and tear on the body.